ansible/ansible-container/docs/rst/reference/build.rst

 ```````

 Ansible ordinarily connects to hosts it is managing via the SSH protocol.
 Ansible Container
-uses the latest Docker connection plugin to talk to the other containers.
-Since not all modules
+uses the latest Docker connection plugin to communicate from the Ansible Builder Container to
-presently function with the Docker connection plugin, it limits the modules your playbook may
+the other containers.
+Since not all modules presently function with the Docker connection plugin,
-rely on.
+it limits the modules your playbook may rely on.
 As examples:

 * The `become` methods do not work with Ansible Container, as `su` is disallowed in the Docker
   connection plugin (see `#16226 <https://github.com/ansible/ansible/pull/16226>`_)